phillipashford/weather-tracker/README.md

 - Provide a valid HTTP Referer or User-Agent identifying the application (Added to Express app.)
 - Clearly display attribution as suitable for your medium.
 - Data is provided under the [ODbL license](https://opendatacommons.org/licenses/odbl/) which requires to share alike.
 N/a for this Non-commercial project.

+Finally!
+This fixed the issue!
+Good to know it wasn't my code but rather Openweather's API!